Pawan300/Javascript_projects/Stopwatch/Readme.md

-## This is the demo of an Javascript created Stopwatch.
+## This is the demo of a Javascript created Stopwatch.

 It has three options:
 * Start